Joop Wijn: Business

 Wijn left politics after the Balkenende IV cabinet was installed.
 He was asked earlier by the CDA party leadership to take on the parliamentary leadership of his party, but Wijn declined that position in August.
 Wijn retired from national politics and became active in the private sector, in June 2007 he was named as chief business officer (CBO) of the Rabobank, in 2009 Gerrit Zalm asked him to join ABN AMRO, which he did.
-In February 2009 Wijn was named as chief marketing officer (CMO) of the ABN AMRO.
+In February 2009 Wijn was named as Head of Corporate Banking and member of the managing board of the ABN AMRO.
 In May 2017 Wijn was named as chief strategy officer (CSO) and chief risk officer (CRO) of Adyen.
 Wijn also became active in the public sector and occupied numerous seats as a nonprofit director on several boards of directors and supervisory boards (Orange Foundation, :nl:Stadsherstel Amsterdam and the Jaarbeurs).
-Wijn also works as a trade association executive for VNO-NCW.
+Currently, Joop Wijn serves as Chairman of the Supervisory Board of insurance company a.s.r. and as a member of the Supervisory Boards of NIBC Bank and Euronext Amsterdam.